Morris–Lecar model: History

 Catherine Morris (b.
-24 December 1949) is a Canadian biologist.
+1949) is a Canadian biologist.
 She won a Commonwealth scholarship to study at Cambridge University, where she earned her PhD in 1977.
 She became a professor at the University of Ottawa in the early 1980s.
 As of 2015, she is an emeritus professor at the University of Ottawa.
 Harold Lecar (18 October 1935 – 4 February 2014) was an American professor of biophysics and neurobiology at the University of California Berkeley.
 He graduated with his PhD in physics from Columbia University in 1963.

 Experimental method

 The Morris–Lecar experiments relied on the voltage clamp method established by Keynes et al. (1973).

-The principal assumptions underlying the Morris–Lecar model
+Principal assumptions

 Among the principal assumptions are these: